jython/book/chapter19.rst

 implemented natively in C and do not release the GIL.

-Despite the fact that this is in some sense accidentally emergent, it's a useful simplification for the developer.
+Despite the fact that this is in some sense accidentally emergent, it is a useful simplification for the developer.
 And it's what existing Python code expects.
 So this is what we have implemented in Jython.

 In particular, because ``dict`` is a ``ConcurrentHashMap``, we also